AtikaWaheed/DemoQA/README.md

-# Get Started With DemoQA Site.
+# Get Started With ToolsQA Site.

 End-to-end tests for ToolSQA Login Functions and Add to collection flow,